Procedural Errors Solicitors Professional Negligence Claims Including Striking Out Claims

-If you have suffered the trauma of being involved in a claim or dispute and your Solicitor has negligently lost or damaged your claim or defence by failing to comply with the correct procedure you will not only have suffered a loss but will rightly feel badly let down.
+If you have suffered the trauma of being involved in a claim or dispute and your Solicitor has negligently lost or damaged your claim or defence by failing to comply with the correct procedure your claim has been struck out you will not only have suffered a loss but will rightly feel badly let down.

 There are unfortunately many ways in which a claim or defence can be damaged or lost due to a Solicitor’s mistake and this risk has increased with the implementation of the Jackson Reforms in the Civil Justice system and the interpretation of the new rules by the Court of Appeal not least in the notorious Mitchell v News Group Newspapers Limited decision in November 2013 not to grant relief from sanctions to Mr Mitchell when his Solicitors failed to file their costs budget on time.
 Costs budgets are a new requirement under the post Jackson reforms.
 The effect of the decision is that if Mr Mitchell wins his libel claim he will not be able to recover any of his costs other than Court fees.
 There have been numerous examples of cases since November 2013 where the Courts have followed this robust approach to compliance with the rules, whereby save for trivial errors or those where there is a very good excuse, the individual litigant will suffer loss of or damage to their case (depending upon the sanction imposed by the rules or the Court) with the apparent object of achieving the greater good of the smooth running of the administration of justice.